AdobeDocs/experience-manager-cloud-service.ja-JP/help/journey-headless/author/overview.md

 <!--
 ### Choose Your Own Adventure {#choose-your-path}

 However, Adobe wants you to succeed as you get started with your AEM Headless project, regardless of your learning style.
-So please consider these two options.
+So, consider these two options.

 * If you prefer to continue to **learn about headless concepts and AEM's headless technologies**, you should continue your AEM headless journey as recommended by next reviewing the document [How to Model Your Content as AEM Content Models](model-your-content.md) where you learn how to model your content structure in AEM.
 * If you prefer to **learn by doing**, you can jump to the [Getting Started with AEM Headless hands-on tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/graphql/multi-step/overview.html) where you will jump directly into AEM Headless development by implementing a simple project to expose AEM headless content.